 By Nurfilzah Rohaidi

-Dr Vivian Balakrishnan, Singapore’s Minister for Foreign Affairs and Minister-in-charge of the Smart Nation initiative, set out a vision for citizens to interact with government and businesses almost entirely through their smartphones.
+Dr Vivian Balakrishnan, Minister for Foreign Affairs and Minister-in-charge of the Smart Nation initiative, recently shared updates on national strategic projects.

 More government agencies are transferring payments and reimbursements via citizens’ identity card numbers, he said.
 Five agencies are now using peer-to-peer funds transfer service PayNow, which transfers funds to the bank accounts linked to either mobile or identity card numbers.